 Lost in Woonsocket - Award Winning Documentary Film

 The Random 1 television show, directed by filmmaker John Chester, ran for ten episodes on the A&E Cable Television Network.
-Sometimes our stories turned into something totally unexpected.
+In 2005 we set out into a world of cynicism to see if it was true Americans had stopped caring about helping each other.
+We also had some ideas about how to respond to what we found with what we called... "guerilla philanthropy."
+Sometimes the stories that found us turned into something totally unexpected.
 They tapped into an evolving collective intelligence that we just could not logically explain.
-Some people called them miracles as some mysterious power moved through us.
+Some people called them miracles as IF some mysterious power was moving through us.

-When we asked the many people that helped us give Normand and Mark a second chance, why they did it, they said it wasn't that they couldn't see the need of those around them, it was they didn't know where to start.
-The Random 1 guerilla philanthropy made it simple.
+When we asked the many people that helped us give Normand and Mark a second chance why they did it, they said it wasn't that they couldn't see the need of those around them, it was they didn't know where to start helping.
+The Random 1 concept of guerilla philanthropy made it simple.
 We told ordinary citizens a story of a person in need.
 Given that information people stepped up to help in such creative ways.
 It was the power of one combined with the wisdom on the crowd.
 A sign to us that intelligence was indeed expanding and evolving in 2005.

-Mark's and Normans story (Episode 4 & 10) was one of those shining examples of what can happen.
+Mark's and Normans story (Episode 4 & 10) was one of those unexpected examples of what can happen.
 Mark was a long suffering alcoholic who had lost everything.
 He lived in squalor in the woods of Woonsocket, Rhode Island with another man named Normand.
 We offered Mark a chance to go to long term rehab.
 We did not have the bandwidth at the time to help Normand.
-Little did we know that the Random 1 angels would not let us get away that easy.
+Little did we know the Random 1 angels would not let us get away from Normand that easily.

 Click on ARROWS to enlarge to full screen